They say…

 From the start the men behind Magic Rock were upfront about their transatlantic aspirations.
 “The intention is to brew modern flavour-forward beers inspired in part by US craft breweries,” said Rich early in 2011.
 In this they’re not alone but they’ve certainly caught the style more accurately than most British brewers and managed to bring in their own character too.

 I was struck by this when the brewery sent me some sample bottles last autumn, nicely presented in 330ml size and labelled with very distinctive and elaborate pen drawings depicting the brewery’s chosen circus themes.
 I particularly singled out Cannonball as a well balanced example of a contemporary US-influenced India Pale Ale.
-It’s brewed with pale, pale crystal and Vienna malts and a trio of US hops – Centennial and Columbus in the boil, Citra in the hop back and more Centennial as a dry hop during conditioning.
+It’s brewed with pale, pale crystal and malts and a trio of US hops – Centennial and Columbus in the boil, Citra in the and more Centennial as a dry hop during conditioning.

 Stuart Ross, head brewer at Magic Rock.